-No Meat May is a campaign and registered charity that challenges people to eliminate meat from their diets for 31 days, for 4 big reasons (health, environment, animals, and food security).
+No Meat May is a registered charity that challenges people to eliminate meat from their diets for 31 days, for 4 big reasons (health, environment, animals, and food security).

 Launched in 2013 by Ryan Alexander & Guy James Whitworth, a couple of passionate creatives wanting to do some good – No Meat May started with thirty of their friends all giving up meat for the month of May.
 Many of whom are now active contributors and part of the No Meat May team.

-With participation more than doubling year on year, No Meat May is now a global campaign experiencing exponential growth, with thousands of new recruits participating each year.
-And surveys confirming 94% of people reduce or eliminate meat permanently after participating.
+With participation more than doubling year on year, No Meat May is now a global campaign, with thousands of new recruits participating each year.
+And surveys confirming more than 90% of people reduce or eliminate meat permanently after participating.

 We recognise that people change incrementally, over time - and provide a safe stepping stone, evidence based information and support for that bold first step.